 The tests that make up the basic metabolic panel are blood (serum) tests for:

-The basic metabolic panel can give your doctor a good idea if you have any serious problems with:
+The basic metabolic panel can give your doctor a good idea as to whether you have any serious problems with:

-One advantage of a panel of tests is that many tests can be done with just one blood sample that is divided up in a lab.
+One advantage of a panel of tests is that many tests can be done with just one blood sample.
+It’s then divided up in a lab.

 A small amount of your blood is needed to perform this panel of tests.
 The blood sample is obtained through “venipuncture.”
 A needle is inserted into a vein in your arm or hand.
 Blood is drawn through the needle into a tube and analyzed in a laboratory.